bcosca/fatfree/readme.md

 The first command tells the PHP interpreter that you want the framework's functions and features available to your application.
 The `$f3->route()` method informs Fat-Free that a Web page is available at the relative URL indicated by the slash (`/`).
 Anyone visiting your site located at `http://www.example.com/` will see the `'Hello, world!'` message because the URL `/` is equivalent to the root page.
 To create a route that branches out from the root page, like `http://www.example.com/inside/`, you can define another route with a simple `GET /inside` string.

-The route described above tells the framework to serve the page only when it receives a URL request using the HTTP `GET` method.
+The route described above tells the framework to render the page only when it receives a URL request using the HTTP `GET` method.
 More complex Web sites containing forms use other HTTP methods like `POST`, and you can also implement that as part of a `$f3->route()` specification.

-If the framework sees an incoming request for your Web page located at the root URL `/`, it will automatically route the request to the callback function, which contains the code necessary to process the request and serve the appropriate HTML stuff.
+If the framework sees an incoming request for your Web page located at the root URL `/`, it will automatically route the request to the callback function, which contains the code necessary to process the request and render the appropriate HTML stuff.
 In this example, we just send the string `'Hello, world!'` to the user's Web browser.

 So we've established our first route.
 But that won't do much, except to let F3 know that there's a process that will handle it and there's some text to display on the user's Web browser.
 If you have a lot more pages on your site, you need to set up different routes for each group.
 For now, let's keep it simple.
 To instruct the framework to start waiting for requests, we issue the `$f3->run()` command.